K-Pop Fans Furious After Local Chicago News Station Confuses Jonghyun With BTS Singer — Watch

 Since, NBC Chicago has issued an apology for their mistake: “So, yesterday we told you about the death of a popular South Korean boy band singer.
 Kim Jong-hyun, who died from an apparent suicide.
 We mistakenly reported that the band recently appeared on the ‘Ellen’ show.
 That was a different band — BTS.
 I apologize for that.”

 As we previously reported, Jonghyun had battled depression prior to his death.
 Before dying of self-induced carbon monoxide poisoning, he had sent his older sister this troubling text: “It’s been too hard.
 Please send me off.
 Tell everyone I’ve had a hard time.
 This is my last goodbye.”
-He will certainly be missed.
+He was just 27 years old.

 This is not only incorrect but disrespectful @nbcchicago.
 As reporters, you need to fact check everything.
 You disrespected SHINee and BTS at a time where people are grieving.
 Research before you assume only 1 kpop band exists. pic.twitter.com/9Y3J2jpsI3